-403.231.4 Smoothness Adjustment.
+403.21.4 Surface Smoothness Adjustment.
 The contract unit price for all mixes, except wedge or level course, will be adjusted in accordance with Sec 610.5.
 The contract unit prices for asphaltic concrete pavement will be considered full compensation for all materials entering into the construction of the pavement and for the cost of the smoothness testing and correction.

-403.231.5 Tensile Strength Retained Adjustment.
-The contract unit price of each 10,000 tons or fraction thereof for all mixtures shall be adjusted based on TSR according to the following:
+403.21.5 Moisture Susceptibility Adjustment.
+The contract unit price of each 10,000 tons or fraction thereof for all mixtures shall be adjusted based on moisture susceptibility according to the following: